getfretless/firstjs-private/docs/04-Escaping-Characters.md

 > alert("How many times must I say \"Hello, world\"?")
 ```

 Strings can contain pretty much any piece of text imaginable, including unprintable characters, like a character marking the end of a line.
 Such characters we must escape using the backslash `\`.
 As you might suspect, that means we also need to escape the backslash character if we want an actual backslash to print.
 Similarly, when a string is marked enclosed in single quotes, the single quote character (or apostrophe) must be escaped whenever we want one to print.
-Ditto for double quotes in string wrapped in double quotes.
+Ditto for double quotes in strings wrapped in double quotes.

 Let's try some examples.